 Part 1 – Introduction and Background

-1.2 This report details the findings of the IPS follow-up inspection and audit of the thematic review on organ retention, published in July 2014.
+2. This report details the findings of the IPS follow-up inspection of the Health and Safety Division Thematic Report, published in April 2013.